ccnmtl/case-consortium/content/case/case_54.md

   \ 36 years at the Louisiana State Penitentiary in <st1:country-region w:st=\"on\"\
   >Angola</st1:country-region>, <st1:state w:st=\"on\"><st1:place w:st=\"on\">Louisiana</st1:place></st1:state>.</span></p><p>Epilogue,\
   \ Teaching Note</p><p><strong>Topics: </strong>broadcast; investigative; ethics</p>"
+"description_clean": !!python/unicode "CSJ-10.0029.0This radio reporting case asks\
+  \ students to consider what to do when their reporting may harm the subject of the\
+  \ story.
+National Public Radio (NPR) reporter Laura Sullivan is researching the\
+  \ cases of two men held in solitary confinement for 36 years at the Louisiana State\
+  \ Penitentiary in Angola, Louisiana.Epilogue, Teaching NoteTopics: broadcast; investigative;\
+  \ ethics"
 "epologue": "NPR Sullivan Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""